heckelmann/kyverno-keptn-workshop/docs/04-pre-deployment-checks.md

 A full documentation of KeptnTasks can be found [here](https://keptn.sh/stable/docs/guides/tasks/).

-## Excercise
+## Exercise

 In this exercise, you will create a KeptnTask that checks if a maintenance window is open for your application.

-We will use the already existing python script `checkmaintenance.py` that is stored in the `functions` folder of this repository and execute it as a KeptnTask.
+We will use the already existing Python script `checkmaintenance.py` that is stored in the `tasks` folder of this repository and execute it as a KeptnTask.

 ### Create KeptnTaskDefinition